toyoshim/Prerender-Tweaks/README.md

 ### Auto speculationrules injection
 Prerender Tweaks inject a speculationrules if it doesn't exist in the page.
 It will point the first appeared same-origin, different document anchor link.

+### Manual injection from anchor-popup
+Popup menu over an anchor tag will show 'Prerender this link' menu item.
+It will inject a speculationrules for the link so that you can try activating the prerendered link manually.